 Karolina is a qualified nurse with clinical experience in many areas of Adult Nursing gained during her professional career.
-She joined ARU in 2017, and is currently a Senior Lecturer teaching the essential knowledge and skills in nursing and on apprenticeship (FdSc Assistant Practitioner).
+She joined ARU in 2017, and is currently a Senior Lecturer teaching the essential knowledge and skills on BSc Nursing (direct entry and apprenticeship).

-Karolina previously graduated from the University of Medical Sciences in Poznan, Poland, with a Master degree in Adult Nursing.
+Karolina previously graduated from the University of Medical Sciences in Poznan, Poland, with a Masters degree in Adult Nursing.

-Peer teaching/peer learning in nursing students (currently running her own teaching project with 3rd year students who contribute to teach skills for the 1st years)
+Peer teaching/peer learning in nursing students (currently running her own teaching project with third year students who contribute to teach skills for the first years)

 Internally funded research:

 2019 - Evaluating the participation of final year student nurses teaching clinical skills to first year student nurses.

 Filipiak, K. et. al., 2011.
 The assessment of patient's satisfaction with nursing care on the surgical and non-surgical units with the use of The Newcastle Satisfaction with Nursing Scale (NSNS).
 Przegl Lek, 68(3), pp. 157-60.